Sun Dong

-Sun was named a Fellow of the Institute of Electrical and Electronics Engineers (IEEE) in 2015 for contributions to robot-aided manipulation of biological cells.
+Sun was named a Fellow of the Institute of Electrical and Electronics Engineers (IEEE) in 2015 "for contributions to robot-aided manipulation of biological cells".
 He is a Fellow of the Canadian Academy of Engineering and a Member of the European Academy of Sciences and Arts.

 Sun founded a high-tech company at the Hong Kong Science Park, involved in technology transfers and conducting extensive applied researches in advanced robotics and motion controls with impactful contributions to industry and society.
-Sun was a recipient of Hong Kong Awards for Industry in 2004 and 2012.
+Sun and his company were recipients of Hong Kong Awards for Industry in 2004 and 2012.